-1is based on the assumption and this is true also.
+1.is based on the assumption and this is true also.
 That there is no direct relationship between cost incurred on an individual and his value to organization can be defined as the present worth of the set of future services that he is expected to provide during the period he remains in the organization.

 2. Instead of using historical or replacement cost, many companies use for the valuation of human assets just as used for physical and financial assets.

-3 was developed by William C. Pyle and assisted by R. Lee Brummet & Eric G. Flamholtz and R.G.
-Barry Corporation, a leisure footwear manufacturer based or Columbus, Ohio (USA) in 1967.
+3. was developed by William C. Pyle and assisted by R. Lee Brummet & Eric G. Flamholtz and R.G.
+Barry Corporation, a leisure footwear manufacturer based on Columbus, Ohio (USA) in 1967.
 In this approach, actual cost incurred on recruiting, hiring, training and development the human resources of the organization are capitalized and amortized over the expected useful life of the human resources.

-4 is known as Competitive Bidding Method.
+4..... is known as Competitive Bidding Method.
 This method was first advocated by HcKiman and Jones for a company with several divisional heads bidding for the services of various people they need among themselves and then include the bid price in the investment cost.

-5 refers to the various policies and practices which let the employees stick to an organization for a longer period of time.
+5. refers to the various policies and practices which let the employees stick to an organization for a longer period of time.
 Every organization invests time and money to groom a new joined and make him corporate ready material and bring him at par with the existing employees.

 6. Human resources of an organization are to be valued on the assumption that a new similar organization has to be created from scratch and what would be the cost to the firm if the existing resources were required to be replaced with other persons of equivalent talents and experience.
-It is known as 7 provides information about the total cost of human assets which can use for calculating their benefits for business by comparing it with the benefits provided by employees.
+It is known as.....

+7. provides information about the total cost of human assets which can use for calculating their benefits for business by comparing it with the benefits provided by employees.
 Human capital becomes the most important asset in the corporation to extract value.

-8 refer to policies companies follow in order to retain employees and reduce turnover and attrition and ensure employee engagement.
+8..... refer to policies companies follow in order to retain employees and reduce turnover and attrition and ensure employee engagement.
 The main goal is to meet the expectations of employees without losing sight of the company's goals to ensure maximum return on investment.

 9. Human Resource Accounting is intended to provide the users with information to acquire, develop, allocate, conserve, reward and utilize human resources.
-Human Resource Accounting measures the cost and the value of people in an organization for use in a variety of 10.
-Human Resource Accounting is an attempt to identify and report investments made in of an organization that are presently not accounted for in conventional accounting practice.

-Employee Retention refers to the techniques employed by the management to help the employees stay with the organization for a longer period of time.
-Employee retention strategies go a long way in motivating the employees so that they stick to the organization for the maximum time and contribute effectively.
+Human Resource Accounting measures the cost and the value of people in an organization for use in a variety of motivating the employees so that they stick to the organization for the maximum time and contribute effectively.
 Retention strategies refer to policies companies follow in order to retain employees and reduce turnover and attrition and ensure employee engagement.
 The main goal is to meet the expectations of employees without losing sight of the company's goals to ensure maximum return on investment.
 There is a huge competition in the market for labor/employees.
 Businesses everywhere are looking to expand and are open for new positions.
 This means that, from an HR perspective, there's a great deal of pressure for the organization to keep their most talented resources and provide them the best benefits to them for the benefit of the organization in a long run.